 The operation of 'show amount of data transfer' capability on the PCE is a preview feature available with the 20.2.0 release.
 The PCE now reports amount of data transferred in to and out of workloads and applications in a datacenter.
 The number of bytes sent by and received by the provider of an application are provided separately.
-These values can be seen in traffic flow summaries streamed out of the PCE.
-This capability can be enabled on a per-workload basis in the Workload page.
-It can also be enabled in the pairing profile so that workloads are directly paired into this mode.
+You can see these values in traffic flow summaries streamed out of the PCE.
+You can enable this capability on a per-workload basis in the Workload page.
+You can also enable it in the pairing profile so that workloads are directly paired into this mode.